 The application is developed by a scientific team led by Richard Wiseman, professor at the University of Hertfordshire.
-It is considered to monitor and record sleep patterns, eventually producing a particular sound when a sleeping person sees a dream.
+It is considered to monitor and record sleep patterns, eventually producing a particular sound when a sleeping person is dreaming.

-An iPhone with the Dream:On application is positioned next to bed before the user is going to bed.
-Firstly the application records the movements of the user and when he passes into the REM sleep stage (dream stage), the mobile plays a soothing piece of music.
+An iPhone with the Dream:On application installed is positioned next to the bed before the user is going to bed.
+First of all, the application records the movements of the user and when he or she passes into the REM sleep stage (the stage when most dreams take place), the mobile device plays a soothing piece of music.

-The sound is considered to unconsciously create a sense of pleasant experiences for the sleeping person: it makes him feel lying on the beach, flying or walking through the forest.
+The sound is claimed to create a sense of calm and, therefore, positive experiences for the sleeping person.
+It is said to be able to make you feel as if you are lying on the beach, flying, or walking through the forest.

-When the person leaves the REM sleep stage, the application generates an alarm sound so that the user wakes up and describes his dream into a “dreamcatcher-database”.
+When the person leaves the REM sleep stage, the application generates an alarm sound so that the user wakes up and describes their dream, which is then added to a “dreamcatcher-database”.
 Dreams can be instantly shared on social networking sites like Twitter and Facebook.